ChatGPT chief says artificial intelligence should be regulated by a US or global agency - KESQ

 Also testifying were IBM’s chief privacy and trust officer, Christina Montgomery, and Gary Marcus, a professor emeritus at New York University who was among a group of AI experts who called on OpenAI and other tech firms to pause their development of more powerful AI models for six months to give society more time to consider the risks.
 The letter was a response to the March release of OpenAI’s latest model, GPT-4, described as more powerful than ChatGPT.

-“Artificial intelligence will be transformative in ways we can’t even imagine, with implications for Americans’ elections, jobs, and security,” said the panel’s ranking Republican, Sen. Josh Hawley of Missouri.
-“This hearing marks a critical first step towards understanding what Congress should do.”
+The panel’s ranking Republican, Sen. Josh Hawley of Missouri, said the technology has big implications for elections, jobs and national security.
+He said Tuesday’s hearing marked “a critical first step towards understanding what Congress should do.”

 A number of tech industry leaders have said they welcome some form of AI oversight but have cautioned against what they see as overly heavy-handed rules.
-In a copy of her prepared remarks, IBM’s Montgomery asks Congress to take a “precision regulation” approach, and disagreed with proposals by Altman and Marcus for an AI-focused regulator.
+Altman and Marcus both called for an AI-focused regulator, preferably an international one, with Altman citing the precedent of the U.N.’s nuclear agency and Marcus comparing it to the U.S. Food and Drug Administration.
+But IBM’s Montgomery instead asked Congress to take a “precision regulation” approach.

-“This means establishing rules to govern the deployment of AI in specific use-cases, not regulating the technology itself,” Montgomery said.
+“We think that AI should be regulated at the point of risk, essentially,” Montgomery said, by establishing rules that govern the deployment of specific uses of AI rather than the technology itself.